UberGuidoZ/Flipper/Dolphin_Level/ClaraCrazy/ReadMe.md

-# Change your Flipper level (ClaraCrazy fixed ones)!
+# Change your Flipper level (ClaraCrazy / Dexv fixed ones)!

 ## NOTE: Changes in recent Official firmware require the file to start with a `.`

-# Works on Both Dexv firmware's toofim

 Github doesn't always like files that start with a period so please make sure it still starts with a period after download.